-- 1. Union labor: Approximately 75% of MTA's workforce is represented by three unions and works under the terms of collective bargaining agreements which set wages, hours, conditions of employment, and fringe benefit arrangements. - A. ATU Local 1300 is the largest of the three Unions with approximately 2,225 members consisting of bus and train operators, mechanics and various transportation division staff.
-The parties are operating under an expired contract that was modified and extended pursuant to a MOU dated April 19, 2013.
-The contract that was extended and modified by the 2013 MOU expired on June 30, 2014.
-The parties have been engaged in negotiations since the latter part of 2015 with a focus on economic issues in connection with the MTA Pension Plan, including securing an employee contribution.
+- 1. Union labor: Approximately 75% of MTA's workforce is represented by three unions and works under the terms of collective bargaining agreements which set wages, hours, conditions of employment, and fringe benefit arrangements. - A. Amalgamated Transit Union Local 1300 (ATU) is the largest of the three unions with over 2,300 members consisting of bus and train Operators, Mechanics and various transportation division staff.
+Their current contract was ratified May 22, 2016 and will be in effect through Fiscal Year 2018.
+The ratification included retroactive pay for FY 2015.
+The increase awarded totaled 11.0% from FY 2015 to FY 2018 and secured its first employee contribution to the MTA Pension Plan at 2%.